Counselling training FAQs

 Our Level 4 Diploma has one intake per academic year in the Autumn term.
 Register your interest to stay informed when applications open.

-Postgraduate Diploma in Counselling Children in Schools
+Postgraduate Diploma in Counselling and Psychotherapy for Children and Young People in Schools

 Our Postgraduate Diploma has one intake per academic year in the Autumn term.
 Register your interest to stay informed when applications open.